POEM: This Is Knot Poetry — When Red Allowed

 To shut the flock up

 This poem was inspired by a blog article that a friend shared, entitled, “Spoken Word Is Not Poetry.”
 My immediate response was simple: “I find it helpful to see everything as poetry.”
-Of course, this is the gloriously useless mode of perception I aspire to use the .
+Of course, this is the gloriously useless mode of perception I aspire to use awe the time.
 However, this poem represents a more detailed critique of the assertion that spoken word is not poetry.
-The author of this article pined that many readers at open mics are not trained poets and typically use free verse or poetry.
-I must confess: I am an untrained , except by my tutelage under various muses.
-Further, the often quick use of vulgarities offended the author's parently higher sensibilities.
-I strongly suspect that the of any or poets is never complete as in word, as opposed to doing the deed in , because is F'ing ineffable.
-Claiming that spoken word is performance , which it is, seemed to be a means to taint spoken word artists as something other than poets.
-I certainly don't being seen as more than a !
-I wonder if the author would consider a novelist not a novelist if they read their aloud — that would be a novel idea!
-I related to the author's point that an important part of poetry is the relationship of the reader to the written word without being nailed down by a verbal representation (or layering upon it performance ).
-Most of my are best read silently, to allow for the multiple interpretations and meanings to brew within the reader; this process is at the of my poetry.
-I find it difficult to read many of my out loud because I must pick one way to read the poem which inevitably shortchanges the of multiple meanings.
+The author of this article pined that many readers at open mics are not trained poets and typically use free verse or prose poetry.
+I must confess: I am an untrained poet, except by my tutelage under various muses.
+Further, the often quick use of vulgarities offended the author’s parently higher sensibilities.
+I strongly suspect that the work of any poet or poets is never complete as truth in word, as opposed to doing the deed in life, because life is F’ing ineffable.
+Claiming that spoken word is performance art, which it is, seemed to be a means to taint spoken word artists as something other than poets.
+I certainly don’t mind being seen as more than a poet!
+I wonder if the author would consider a novelist not a novelist if they read their work aloud — that would be a novel idea!
+I related to the author’s point that an important part of poetry is the relationship of the reader to the written word without being nailed down by a verbal representation (or layering upon it performance art).
+Most of my poems are best read silently, to allow for the multiple interpretations and meanings to brew within the reader; this process is at the heart of my poetry.
+I find it difficult to read many of my poems out loud because I must pick one way to read the poem which inevitably shortchanges the beauty of dancing multiple meanings.
 I must admit that when it comes to my poetry I am conveniently an anarchist, formally rejecting socially constructed boundaries of form.
 I do not doubt that the many fine forms of poetry developed over centuries are worthy of attention.
 Nonetheless, I consider deflating pretensions as fodder for my poetic vocations.
-If this itself seems pretentious, please feel free to take a meta view of my sow-called as self-parody.
+If this itself seems pretentious, please feel free to take a meta view of my sow-called poems as self-parody.
 At the end of my daze, I want parity for awe.

 This entry was posted in About Top Pun, Funny Poems, Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , .
 Bookmark the permalink.